 Karen’s goal is to help guide young ladies to become fine people first and good volleyball players second.
 She sees volleyball as an excellent tool to help teach young players the important life skills needed to become successful and productive adults.
 She believes club and high school volleyball should be a positive, memorable experience for all involved, and she strives to provide her players the opportunity to be the best volleyball players they can be!

-Brittany Barnett is entering her second season of coaching club volleyball and has added a year of coaching middle school volleyball to her resume as well.
+Brittany Barnett is entering her third season of coaching club volleyball and has added a year of coaching middle school volleyball to her resume as well.
 In addition, she has also spent the last three summers helping work and host high school volleyball camps.